- Part Number:1910

 Note: Container exemptions: (a) Medicines, beverages, foodstuffs, cosmetics, and other common consumer items, when packaged according to commonly accepted practices, shall be exempt from the requirements of 1910.106(d)(2)(i) and (ii).

-"Fire resistance."
-Storage cabinets shall be designed and constructed to limit the internal temperature to not more than 325 deg.
-F. when subjected to a 10-minute fire test using the standard time-temperature curve as set forth in Standard Methods of Fire Tests of Building Construction and Materials, NFPA 251-1969, which is incorporated by reference as specified in Sec.
-1910.6.
+Fire resistance.
+Storage cabinets shall be designed and constructed to limit the internal temperature to not more than 325 °F. when subjected to a 10-minute fire test using the standard time-temperature curve as set forth in Standard Methods of Fire Tests of Building Construction and Materials, NFPA 251-1969, which is incorporated by reference as specified in § 1910.6.
 All joints and seams shall remain tight and the door shall remain securely closed during the fire test.
-Cabinets shall be labeled in conspicuous lettering, "Flammable - Keep Fire Away."
+Cabinets shall be labeled in conspicuous lettering, “Flammable - Keep Fire Away.”

-"Construction."
+Construction.
 Inside storage rooms shall be constructed to meet the required fire-resistive rating for their use.
 Such construction shall comply with the test specifications set forth in Standard Methods of Fire Tests of Building Construction and Materials, NFPA 251-1969.
 Where an automatic sprinkler system is provided, the system shall be designed and installed in an acceptable manner.
 Openings to other rooms or buildings shall be provided with noncombustible liquid-tight raised sills or ramps at least 4 inches in height, or the floor in the storage area shall be at least 4 inches below the surrounding floor.
 Openings shall be provided with approved self-closing fire doors.
 The room shall be liquid-tight where the walls join the floor.
 A permissible alternate to the sill or ramp is an open-grated trench inside of the room which drains to a safe location.
-Where other portions of the building or other properties are exposed, windows shall be protected as set forth in the Standard for Fire Doors and Windows, NFPA No. 80-1968, which is incorporated by reference as specified in Sec.
-1910.6, for Class E or F openings.
+Where other portions of the building or other properties are exposed, windows shall be protected as set forth in the Standard for Fire Doors and Windows, NFPA No. 80-1968, which is incorporated by reference as specified in § 1910.6, for Class E or F openings.
 Wood at least 1 inch nominal thickness may be used for shelving, racks, dunnage, scuffboards, floor overlay, and similar installations.

-"Rating and capacity."
+Rating and capacity.
 Storage in inside storage rooms shall comply with Table H-13.

-Table H-13—Storage in Inside Rooms
+Table H-13 - Storage in Inside Rooms

 Fire protection1 provided | Fire resistance | Maximum size | Total allowable quantities (gals./sq. ft./floor area) |